-Join Dermot O' Connor for an in-depth discussion in this video Bringing it all together, part of Foundations of Drawing Cartoon Characters for Animation.
+Join Dermot O' Connor for an in-depth discussion in this video Bringing it all together, part of Animation Foundations: Drawing Cartoon Characters.

 - So it's time to bring together all the things I've been showing you.
 And here we have just a simple ball to designate the skull, and we're going to draw a burned-out 1960s flower child, and this is going to be a man with long hair, scraggy, he's seen better days, but he's got a heart of gold.
 So, let's get going on it.
 So, first things first, we have the skull so I think sometimes I like to just do the eyes.
 Let's start with the eyes.
 Lines a bit dark, so I'm just gonna brighten it up a little bit.

 This particular brush in Photoshop gets a little cloudy.
 My paper drawings are usually not this cloudy.
 It's a little bit of a frustration I've had with it in the booth.
 So, when you draw, don't feel under any compulsion to draw a blurry line.
 And again, when I draw the iris like this, I'm bringing it in all the way to the curve.
 Now really that's as much detail as I want to do at the moment.
 Now let's just start doing to rest of the figure much more loosely than that.